In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

 - The type of zips (two-way or not).

 The construction.
-For example, you have the so-called Angel-Wing construction in Marmot’s jackets, which implies that the motion of arms and the torso is in no way restricted, so the jacket can be used for any type of exercises.
+For example, you have the so-called Angel-Wing construction in Marmot’s jackets, which implies that the motion of arms and the torso is in no way restricted, so the jacket can be used for any type of exercise.

 Jackets most suited for a casual use